razasyedh/htmlvid/installing.md

 http://johnvansickle.com/ffmpeg/

 Download one of the first two builds.
-(32-bit if you're unsure.)
+(32-bit if you're unsure)

 #### Windows

 http://ffmpeg.zeranoe.com/builds/

 Just download one of the static builds.
-(32-bit if you're unsure.)
+(32-bit if you're unsure)

 ### Installing from source